michaelfdickey/motorcycle-dynamics/README.md

 # motorcycle-dynamics

-MFD Motorcycle Dyanimics is a motorcycle design and simulation environment written in pygame
+MFD Motorcycle Dynamics is a motorcycle design and simulation environment written in pygame